 - Purifies the blood

 How to Use Activated Charcoal

 When you buy charcoal supplements, please bear in mind that not all charcoal is alike.
 Numerous companies manufacture activated charcoals with different adsorptive capacities.
-Recently, several companies have begun manufacturing super activated charcoals, with far greater absorption power than standard the standard ones.
+Recently, several companies have begun manufacturing super activated charcoal, with far greater absorption power than standard the standard ones.

 Because of the large volume of charcoal needed, it is easiest to take a liquid preparation of charcoal powder.
 You can dilute the powder in water yourself.
 About 20 grams of powder charcoal a day are recommended for general detoxification.
 You may want to divide this into 2 or 3 doses per day.

-Activated Charcoal will cause your stools to turn black so don’t panic.
+Caution: Activated Charcoal will cause your stools to turn black so dont panic.
 Common side-effects include constipation and less frequently, diarrhea.
 Do not use it if you are pregnant or suffer from allergies to this group of medicine.
 Activated charcoal can often prevent medicated substances from being absorbed, so consult with your doctor or pharmacist before taking charcoal if you are on a medical treatment, or take tablets regularly.

 More tips on natural bloating and gas relief: